Marvel Super Hero Adventures

-Marvel Super Hero Adventures is an animated series based on characters created by Marvel Comics.
+Marvel Super Hero Adventures is an American short-form animated series based on characters created by Marvel Comics.
 Aimed at a preschool audience, the shorts first air on Disney Channel's Disney Junior block, followed by the Disney Junior channel and later the Marvel HQ YouTube channel and DisneyNOW app.
-The series uses the style of the 2017 animated series, but with Flash animation and Canadian voice actors.
+The series is animated with Flash animation, but uses the art style of Spider-Man (2017) for framing devices.

-Plot

-The series depicts Spider-Man telling the viewers how he helped another superhero stop a villain.

 Production

 Marvel Super Hero Adventures was announced via The Hollywood Reporter on September 7, 2017 as part of a multi-media push across publishing and merchandise aimed at introducing the Marvel Universe to a younger audience.
 The first season, which consists of ten 3.5 minute episodes, debuted on October 13, 2017.
 The second season followed on October 22, 2018.
 The third season began on Disney Junior and DisneyNOW on April 1, 2019, with the fourth on April 6, 2020.
 No more new shorts were produced as of September 2020.

 The series was directed by Svend Gregori and produced at Atomic Cartoons.